Satyaki9207/stock_price_prediction/README.md

 # stock_price_prediction
-i have predicted stock prices using both traditional arima based models as well as a simple LSTM model.
+I have predicted stock prices using both traditional arima based models as well as a simple LSTM model.